replete/obsidian-minimal-theme-css-snippets/README.md

 ## Updates (scroll to next section for snippet details)
+- **2024-04-09** Make.MD banners broke for me again.
+Might be a conflict of some kind.
+I've submitted an [issue on their github](https://github.com/Make-md/makemd/issues/297) so chip in if you also have the same problem.
 - **2024-03-20** Make.MD Banners are back.
 Thankfully they've sorted out whatever was going on, so I've refactored the snippets entirely, and it works much better with less code.
 - **2024-03-17** Added new Omnisearch plugin visual fixes.
 I've made a number of changes in recent commits but haven't updated notes.
 At some point I'll update screenshots and things.
 - **2024-02-21** Disabled a number of plugins for performance reasons.
 Trying out ollama embeddings plugin, but its early days.